RichardHuang24/Applied-Deep-Learning-Group-Project/README.md

-# 🐾 WSSS Framework

-A **Weakly-Supervised Semantic Segmentation** framework for training and evaluating segmentation models using CAM-based pseudo-labels and partial or full supervision.
+#  Weakly-supervised Semantic Segmentation on Oxford-IIIT Pet with Class-Agnostic Reﬁnement

 ---

-## 📌 Overview
+## Overview

 This framework implements a modular pipeline for weakly-supervised semantic segmentation using the Oxford-IIIT Pet dataset.
 It supports:
 - Training classifiers with various initialization types and CAM methods.
 - Generating Class Activation Maps (CAMs)
 - Converting CAMs to pseudo segmentation masks
+- Optional Class-Agnostic Refinement process (CCAM)
 - Training segmentation models using weak or full supervision
 - Evaluation and result aggregation